 Content-specific instructional strategies.
-Instructional strategies that are effective for the content area as defined by the Teaching Performance Expectations (TPEs) and the State Board of Education framework and/or equivalent.
+For classroom teachers, instructional strategies that are effective for the content area as defined by the Teaching Performance Expectations (TPE) and the State Board of Education framework and/or equivalent.
+For administrators instructional coaching employs strategies effective for the classroom/volunteer teacher's content area as defined by the California Standards for the Teaching Profession (CSTP).